flatironinstitute/sciware/34_PyPackaging/main.md

   - Places it in a standard location (in `sys.path`)

-`pip` can also install *your project* as a package, using *edit mode*:
+`pip` can also install *your project* as a package, using *edit mode:*

 `$ pip install -e /path/to/my/project`

 - the base directory of your project gets added to `sys.path`
 - Now regular import patterns work!
-- First you just have to tell `pip` how to bundle your project
+- You just have to describe your project to `pip`

-We do that through `pyproject.toml`.
+- which you do through `pyproject.toml`

 But first...

 ### A bit more about environments